amd/ryzen-ai-documentation/docs/getstartex.rst

 To successfully run the model on the NPU, run the following setup steps:

-- Make sure the environment variable XLNX_VART_FIRMWARE is set to the correct *.xclbin from the VOE package.
+- Make sure the environment variable XLNX_VART_FIRMWARE is set to the correct XCLBIN from the VOE package.
 Refer to :doc:`installation instructions <inst>` on how to do this correctly.

 - Ensure ``RYZEN_AI_INSTALLATION_PATH`` points to ``path\to\ryzen-ai-sw-<version>\``.
 If you installed Ryzen-AI software using the MSI installer, this variable should already be set.
 Ensure that the Ryzen-AI software package has not been moved post installation, in which case ``RYZEN_AI_INSTALLATION_PATH`` will have to be set again.